 Make Your Budget and Start Saving

 How much are you willing to spend on the Christmas festivities, and where will it all go?
 Sit down and crunch the numbers with your spouse.
 Remember to take into account extra Christmas decorations, food and plates for parties, classroom party donations, increased electric bill, stocking stuffers, gifts per person, sibling gifts, extended family gifts, stamps and Christmas cards, the Christmas tree, and other items you like to do each year.
-Then stick to it.
+How much do you think you will need?
+How many months do you have left to save up to that amount?
+Can you reach that goal or do you need to scale back?
+Whatever you decide, make sure it's a clear goal for you and your spouse and stick to it.
 Use an app like Mint or other budgeting software to help you keep track of your savings and expenses.
 You may have to scale back in other areas as you save money for Christmas.
 If you are an early shopper, remember to track your expenses as Christmas even though its August.
 No matter how early you shop, you have to stick to your budget.
-Once you've maxed out your budget, the only other things you can use are gift cards.
+Once you've maxed out your budget, you should be done.
+However, if there really are things you want to still get, consider using only gift cards that you have earned throughout the year (see below).
 Christmas isn't any fun if you are going to start the New Year in greater debt.
-Keep track of your Christmas budget, gifts, and more with this printable Christmas planner or use an app like Mint.
+Keep track of your Christmas budget, gifts, and more with this printable Christmas planner or use something like Mint (that's what we use).

 Stock Up on Gift Cards